ianvcaldas/smalldisco/README.md

   --help                          Show this message and exit.
 ```

 The tailing result will be in the `tails.tsv` file, which will list the identified 3` tail and the number of reads for each siRNA that contain that tail modification.
-If there are multiple samples within the bAM directory, the sample names will be specified in the last column.
+If there are multiple samples within the BAM directory, the sample names will be specified in the last column.

 ```
 sirna_Dmel_CG10045_01	A	12	SRR23316511